-Synthesized voice floor callers are required in elevators serving more than 2 floors, announcing the direction and destination of the elevator.
-These are extremely useful to all users - in particular seniors and people with vision impairments.
+Synthesized voice floor callers are required in elevators serving more than two floors, announcing the direction and destination of the elevator.
+These are extremely useful to all users - in particular seniors and people with a visual impairment.

 Elevators and Escalators, Continued